Into the Badlands season 4 should’ve carried fans into an even bigger and better world, but the show has unfortunately been cancelled.

 Tilda’s near death doesn’t have me too concerned.
 They would’ve killed her in this episode if they really wanted her dead, and there’s a chance The Widow’s powers could be put to the test sooner rather than later.
 If the healer back at camp can’t fix Tilda, maybe Minerva can, just like she’s seen The Master do a hundred times over.

-MK’s death is tragic but not unexpected, and I’ll certainly have more thoughts on that later.
+MK’s death is tragic but not unexpected.
 Pilgrim’s ending was fitting and leaves space for someone else to take his place with hope of conquering the Badlands.
-It’s Cressida’s escape that has me most interested in what could happen during a possible season 4, as she’s got enough power, experience, and intelligence to find someone else’s strings to pull.
+It’s Cressida’s escape that has me most interested in what could happen during a possible Into the Badlands season 4, as she’s got enough power, experience, and intelligence to find someone else’s strings to pull.

 But all of this pales in comparison to what Eli finds at the end of the episode.
 In the place where the meridian chamber once stood, buried long ago and now covered in mud, is a gun.